bmeurant/technical-docs/software-architecture/observability/health-endpoint-monitoring.md

 ### 3. Startup Probe

 - **Question:** "Has the application finished its initial startup?"
 - **Purpose:** To handle applications that have a slow startup time.
-A startup probe allows the container a generous amount of time to start before the liveness probe takes over.
+A startup probe allows the [[containerization|container]] a generous amount of time to start before the liveness probe takes over.
-- **Action on Failure:** If the startup probe fails after its configured period, the container is restarted, just like a failed liveness probe.
+- **Action on Failure:** If the startup probe fails after its configured period, the [[containerization|container]] is restarted, just like a failed liveness probe.
 - **Implementation:** The check itself can be identical to the liveness probe, but it is configured with a longer initial delay and failure threshold to accommodate slow-starting services.

 ---